 So if you're planning to build a chain-link fence, be sure to dig your holes deep enough to ensure a stable fence.

-How Deep Should A, 8-Foot Fence Post Be?
+How Deep Should 8-Foot Fence Post Be?

 A general rule of thumb is that your fence posts should be at least one-third as deep as they are tall.
-So for an 8-foot fence, you'll want to dig your post holes at least 2 feet to 2-1/2 feet deep.

 This will help ensure that your fence can withstand strong winds and other weather conditions.
 So when it comes to depth, the deeper the better.